-Loukoumi is the Greek name for Turkish Delight made and enjoyed throughout Greece.
-Cooks make this sweet in their own kitchens or buy them from specialty candy making shops.
+Loukoumi is the Greek name for Turkish Delight.
+It is enjoyed throughout Greece, where people make it in their own kitchens or buy it from specialty candy shops.

 One favorite Loukoumi version of mine can be found at a small family run shop called “Ta Geraneia” named for a small flower with a lovely fragrance.
 I love their coconut, but they make rose, pistachio and other flavors.
 The shop is located about an hour from Athens in the town of Loutraki on the Gulf of Cornith.
 The town and municipality is a delightful mix of beachfront hotels, small inns and villas.
 It is a favorite of Athenians and those from abroad on holiday because there is so much to explore here including ancient temples, a thermal spa, museums, a sports center, large casino- hotel, water sports, mountaineering, hiking, yachting and enjoying the beaches.
 And of course the food.

 Traditionally enjoyed with a cup of strong coffee, Loukoumi is ever-present in Greek homes and offered to guests who drop by.
 We have a simple – and delicious – recipe for you to try at home.

 Step by Step Guide to Making Loukoumi – Greek Turkish Delight

 - Begin by gathering all your ingredients: powdered gelatin, cold and hot water, sugar, an orange for its rind and juice, organic orange food coloring, and optional nuts like pistachio or toasted almonds.
 Also, prepare confectioner’s sugar for the final step.

 - In a bowl, sprinkle the powdered gelatin over the cold water.
 Allow it to sit and soften.
 This process ensures the gelatin dissolves smoothly in the subsequent steps.